Slicer/Slicer/Docs/developer_guide/extensions.md

 Note: Parameters in URLS (such as `&foo=bar`) are not supported.
 URL shortener services can be used if necessary.

-## Extensions build system

-The extensions build system allows to drive the build, test, packaging and upload of slicer extensions.

-Using the [extensions build system source code](https://github.com/Slicer/Slicer/tree/master/Extensions/CMake) living in the Slicer source tree, it is possible to build extensions using either manual build or dashboard-driven automatic build.

 ## Extensions server

 The official Slicer extensions server is <https://extensions.slicer.org/>.
 To get a list of extensions, specify the Slicer revision and platform in the URL, for example: <https://extensions.slicer.org/catalog/All/30117/win>